-NOTE: Due to COVID-19, these activities have been delayed until facilities re-open.
+NOTE: Due to COVID-19, some activities may be delayed due to facility closures and capacity limitations.
 This may vary depending on your location.
 You may still begin collecting other items as you have a year to complete the application.

 Complete one Stop the Bleed course.